11 Top-Rated Things to Do in Hudson, NY

 9. Get Lost in the Greenport Conservation Area

 Walking distance from downtown Hudson sits the Greenport Conservation Area, a 736-acre site with seven miles of trails.
-The protected area is a wonderful spot for locals and visitors to weave back and forth on the trails that open up to stunning views of the Hudson River and the Catskill Mountains.
+The protected area is a wonderful place to visit for locals and visitors to weave back and forth on the trails that open up to stunning views of the Hudson River and the Catskill Mountains.

 Come winter, the trails are perfect for cross-country skiing, making it a perfect year-round spot.